saralotfy/Restaurant-Management-project/README.md

 - mov BL,0Ah   " the price of the order is put in BL register"
 - then the program will call the function "calculate" to ask for the quantity and calculate the cost
-- label  REPEAT_BR  "to ask for another order from the user"
+- label  REPEAT_BR  " isto ask for an another order from the user"
 ~~~
      Calculate: